qnikst/qnikst.github.com/posts/2015-06-03-interesting-exceptions.markdown

 runit f = f `onException` (putStrLn "exception!" >> runit f)
 ```

 Do you see a huge problem here?
-And this problem does not ... with code
+And this problem is not with code
-accuracy, inability to gracefully exit or something like that.
+accuracy, inability to gracefully exit or something likethat.
 There is another
 problem in this pattern.
 If you don't then continue reading.

-This function as a previous function runs `f` retrying on any exception,
-but now only if `g` returns true.
-Let `f` be some simple endless
-computation (for example `let f = forever yield`).
+Assume `f` is some simple function that loops (for example `let f = forever yield`).
 Try to answer next questions

-  1. what will happen if you run `runit f g` in a separate thread
+  1. what will happen if you run `runit f` in a separate thread
-     (`forkIO $ runit f g`)?
+     (`forkIO $ runit f`)?

   2. what will happen if you send an exception to the forked thread?